Challenge Map Worksheet

 [Write what you cannot control here]

-Prompt: Based on what you can control, identify one specific action you will take to address the challenge and move forward.
+Based on what you can control, identify one specific action you will take to move forward.

 [Write your action step here]

-2. What insights did you gain about your approach to challenges?
+• What key insight did you gain about your mindset or actions?

 [Write your reflections here]